ucdavisdatalab/workshop_research_computing/chapters/02_core.md

 This practice is recommended for projects that involve computations.
 If your project doesn't, or if all computations are handled by specialized software, then you might not need a programming language.

+Nevertheless, we've included writing code as a core practice to emphasize that it's uniquely important for reproducibility if your project does involve computations.
 :::

-Programming is often perceived as difficult compared to using point-and-click applications.
-Perhaps part of the reason for this is that programming languages demand strict attention to detail: code is an explicit, unambiguous record of every step in a computation.
+Code is an explicit, unambiguous record of every step in a computation.
 This is a major benefit for reproducible research.
 You can share your code with someone else, and if they run it with all of the same inputs, they'll get the same outputs.
+The same is difficult or impossible to achieve using software that has a graphical user interface.

 Another benefit of programming is that code is reusable and often scalable.
 If you write code to solve a general problem, you can then apply it to any number